FrancoBollo17/Smart-traffic-light/README.md

 Listens to audio stream from Arduino

 Prints predictions and activates traffic light on siren detection

-Option B: PC microphone (no Arduino required) bash python python/detect.py
-Uses your PC's built‑in microphone

-Great for testing the classifier without hardware

-Option C: Record WAV from Arduino (debug) bash python python/record_arduino.py
-Saves 5 seconds of audio as registrazione.wav

-Use to verify microphone quality and sample rate

 📊 Training your own model
 To improve accuracy for your local sirens: